10 Best Password Managers for Mac in 2024 + Coupons

 8. Avira Password Manager — Highly Secure With a Streamlined Interface

-I’d like to see more advanced features included — Avira’s password manager doesn’t have as many as other password managers on this list.
+I like Avira’s web app — it’s intuitive and enables you to organize your vault neatly.
+However, I’d like to see more advanced features included — Avira’s password manager doesn’t have as many as other password managers on this list.
 It lacks password sharing, emergency access, encrypted storage, account recovery, and other unique features that are offered by competitors such as 1Password.
-However, Avira’s password manager has clearly been designed with both simplicity and security in mind, and this makes it a great option for non-technical users who want a password manager that works well on Macs as well as other devices.
+That said, Avira’s password manager has clearly been designed with both simplicity and security in mind, and this makes it a great option for non-technical users who want a password manager that works well on Macs as well as other devices.

 Bottom Line: